OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseWorleyMap.md

           | cell id = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Method by which the shader outputs a color.
+        <p class="scene-class-attr-comment">Method by which the shader outputs a color.
 Distance uses F1..F4 interpolated between color A and color B, gradient outputs the gradient of the noise, and cell ID outputs a random color for each cell</p>

     </p>